nathanhastings412/tech508_python/Notes/notes.md

 - history - shows previous commands
 - !number uses that command

+if you upload sensitive information
+- you can delete the public repo (you still have your local files)
+- or make it private
+- take the sensitive information off the git repo
+- then you can uninitialise the git repo (remove the .git from the folder name)
+- then you can re git init (no commit history)
+-
+- never let sensitive information get close to a git repo

 ## JSON Library and HTTP requests

 ### JSON library